19 more die in Bangladesh clashes as student protesters try to impose a 'complete shutdown'

 Huq said the government was seeking an early hearing.

 “I have already asked the attorney general to appeal in the Supreme Court on Sunday seeking early hearing,” he told reporters.
-The Supreme Court had earlier set Aug.
-7 to decide on the quota issue.
-Friday and Saturday are parts of the weekend in Bangladesh.
+Friday and Saturday form the weekend in Bangladesh.
 The court opens on Sunday.

-“I am requesting all to wait with patience until the verdict is delivered,” Hasina said in a televised address Wednesday evening.
+Hasina urged protesters in a televised address Wednesday evening to “wait with patience” for the court verdict.
 “I believe our students will get justice from the apex court.
 They will not be disappointed.”

 While job opportunities have expanded in Bangladesh’s private sector, many people prefer government jobs because they are stable and well-paid.
 Each year, around 400,000 graduates compete for 3,000 jobs in the civil service exam.